Eesti Raudtee: History

+Establishment and early operations

 Shortly following the Estonian Restoration of Independence, the state-owned company Eesti Raudtee was established as the national railway company of Estonia on 1 January 1992.
 The company's activities primarily involved the movement of rail freight, particularly that of Russian oil products to the ice-free Estonian ports on the Baltic Sea; passenger services were typically provided by separate operators that ran upon Eesti Raudtee's infrastructure via a series of track access agreements.

+Privatised era

-By mid-2000, it was announced that the Estonian government was seeking to privatise its railway operations.
+By the mid-2000, it was announced that the Estonian government was seeking to privatize its railway operations.
 On 31 August 2001, 66 percent of the stock in the company was sold to Baltic Rail Services, a consortium of Rail World (25.5%), Jarvis (25.5%), Railroad Development Corporation (5%), and OÜ Ganiger Invest, led by Estonian entrepreneurs Jüri Käo and Guido Sammelselg (44%).

-As a result of the privatisation, new management structures were promptly introduced to the company along with considerable investment aimed at instituting international best practices, amongst other goals.
+As a result of the privatization, new management structures were promptly introduced to the company along with considerable investment aimed at instituting international best practices, amongst other goals.
 In 2002, Eesti Raudtee introduced a new logo along with a corporate identity during its tenth anniversary.
-The new logo was the two letters "E" and "R" that are coloured red and are merged to each other to symbolise the company's name.
+The new logo was the two letters "E" and "R" that are colored red and are merged to each other to symbolize the company's name.

-Following an election in 2003, the Estonian government changed the rules on open access rights and capped the level of track access charges that can be imposed, which negatively impacted Eesti Raudtee's commercial viability, causing relations between Baltic Rail Services and the state to sour.
+Following an election in 2003, the Estonian government changed the rules on open access rights and capped the level of track access charges that could be imposed, which negatively impacted Eesti Raudtee's commercial viability, causing relations between Baltic Rail Services and the state to sour.
 In July 2005, Baltic Rail Services issued a notice of dispute to the Estonian government that claimed there had been a breach of bilateral investment treaties.
-By April 2006, the dispute between the two parties had reportedly escalated to the highest levels and the potential sale of the stake in Eesti Raudtee was mooted.
-During January 2007, Eesti Raudtee was effectively renationalised by the Estonian government, ending Baltic Rail Services' involvement.
+By April 2006, the dispute between the two parties had escalated to the highest levels and the potential sale of the stake in Eesti Raudtee was mooted.

+Renationalisation and restructuring in compliance with EU legislation

+In January 2007, Eesti Raudtee was effectively renationalized by the Estonian government, ending Baltic Rail Services' involvement.
 During 2009, two new EVR wholly owned subsidiaries were formed: EVR Infra, responsible for managing the railway infrastructure, and EVR Cargo, which took over the parent company's freight operations.
 This reorganisation was reportedly to comply with European Union legislation.
 In 2012, freight operator AS EVR Cargo (renamed Operail in 2018) was separated from Eesti Raudtee; around the same time, EVR Infra was renamed Eesti Raudtee.